College coat of arms

 We were awarded letters patent for a coat of arms and crest in 1992.
 Letters patents are a published written order issued by a monarch granting an office, right, title or status to a person or corporation.

 Our coat of arms consists of an illustration of Belgian-born anatomist and physician Andreas Vesalius and English physician William Harvey standing on either side of a shield.
 Vesalius is standing on Cootamundra wattle, which represents Australia.
 Harvey is standing on silver fern branches, representing New Zealand.
-The land they stand on is separated by water, signifying not only the separation of Australia and New Zealand but their nations of origin, and the separation of the “new world” from the “old world”.
+The land they stand on is separated by water, signifying not only the separation of Australia and New Zealand but the separation of the “new world” from the “old world”.

 Vesalius was the first to record the use of artificial ventilation to sustain life.
 He is depicted holding a bellows, which signifies his achievement, and is looking outwardly, as a gesture to the now widespread place of artificial ventilation in anaesthesia.